Kendrick Bourne Player Prop Bets for NFL Week 18 | New England vs. Miami 1/9/2022

 Matchup vs. Miami

-- Bourne has caught a touchdown pass against the Dolphins once, but did not have multiple TDs in that game.
+- Bourne has caught a touchdown pass versus the Dolphins once, but did not have multiple TDs in that game.

-- The 249.4 passing yards the Dolphins yield per game makes them the NFL's 19th-ranked pass defense this season.
+- The Dolphins have the NFL's 19th-ranked pass defense this season, allowing 249.4 yards per game through the air.

-- The Dolphins' defense is seventh in the league, allowing 1.4 passing touchdowns per game.
+- The Dolphins have surrendered 22 touchdowns through the air (1.4 per game).
+They are seventh in the league in that category.

 Recent Performances

-- In last week's game against the Jaguars, Bourne was targeted six times and racked up five catches for 76 yards (15.2 yards per reception).
+- Against the Jaguars last week, Bourne was targeted six times and picked up 76 yards on five receptions.

+- Bourne hauled in 153 yards (on 10 catches) during his last three games.
+He was targeted 13 times, and averaged 51.0 yards per game.

 Bourne's New England Teammates